-AEDC data also shows that since 2012 there has been a 20% increase in the proportion of children attending day care, and a 10% increase in the number of grandparents caring for their grandchildren in Boroondara.
+AEDC data also shows since 2012 there has been a 20% increase in the proportion of children attending day care and a 10% increase in the number of grandparents caring for their grandchildren in Boroondara.

-Boroondara Children and Young People - Health and Wellbeing
+4.2 Boroondara Children and Young People - Health and Wellbeing

-The six domains of The Nest provide a useful framework to capture a snapshot of the health and wellbeing status of children and young people across Boroondara, as collectively, these domains contribute to a thriving individual.
+The six domains of the Nest provide a useful framework to capture a snapshot of the health and wellbeing status of children and young people across Boroondara, as collectively these domains contribute to a thriving individual.
 In this section, data from a range of indicators is presented under each domain.
-The data in this section has been identified from a range of sources and is documented below.
+The data in this section has been sourced from a range of sources documented below each table.